Stop the Traffick

 THIS POST IS FOR MATURE AUDIENCES ONLY

-CONTAINING HARSH AND SENSITIVE FACTS NOT APPROPRIATE FOR CHILDREN
+CONTAINING HARSH AND SENSITIVE FACTS NOT APPROPRIATE FOR CHILDREN UNDER 18 YEARS OF AGE

 There’s a crime being committed internationally that affects 200,000 children annually on American soil, and is more profitable than the drug trade (Guardian group).
 It is also the fastest growing underground industry in the world, and reaches every community in the United States.
 This is happening daily, right under our noses, without any awareness by the average citizen.
 Some would argue that our tax dollars are being spent wisely to address this situation, however; the facts point in the opposite direction.
 Over the decade between 2004 and 2014 proceeds from these heinous acts increased 500% to an outstanding 150 billion dollars (Guardian).
 What exactly is this epic issue we have been overlooking?